synclounge/docs.synclounge.tv/docs/contributing/documentation-guidelines.md

 # Documentation Guidelines

 Almost all of the pages in this documentation are written in markdown and conform to the [rules of markdownlint](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).
+You can easily make edits to existing pages by clicking the Pencil icon to the right of the page's header.

 If you contribute to the documentation, make sure that your edits pass linting which will automatically occur once you submit you changes.

 When creating documentation, please try to do the following: